JGCRI/tethys/docs/source/user_guide.rst

 Irrigation
 """"""""""
 Irrigation water withdrawal is downscaled using global coverage of gridded cropland areas equipped with irrigation [#Siebert2007]_ [#Portmann2008]_.

+Irrigation water withdrawal is the total of water withdrawal for 13 crop types: Corn, FiberCrop, MiscCrop, OilCrop, OtherGrain, PalmFruit, Rice, Root_Tuber, SugarCrop, Wheat, FodderHerb, FodderGrass, and biomass.
+The Demeter outputs contain the fraction of land use for all crops except biomass, for each grid cell in 5 year timesteps.
+For these 12 crops, water withdrawal from each region-basin is distributed among its constituent grid cells, proportional to the amount of land used for that crop in that grid cell.
+At present, biomass is divided evenly between a region's cells, with respect to the area of that cell.

 Livestock
 """""""""